 The answer to both questions is yes.
 Messages you send reach Congress.
-When they arrive, they have influence.
 Studies conducted by the Congressional Management Foundation show that 94% of congressional staff members polled say that emails have a lot or some influence.

-"We hope to spend about as much time answering your communication as you spend sending it to us." $\sim$ A congressional staffer
+"We hope to spend about as much time answering your communication as you spend sending it to us." \sim A congressional staffer

-Do I Influence My Members of Congress By Sending Email to Them?
+Do I Influence My Members of Congress By Sending Emails to Them?